Janus-ATU/Linux/README.md

 # Linux
 This is a public repo and may be cloned to any Linux server to perform initial tasks and configuration.
- Configuration information for Linux VMs and physical servers.

 ## Manual Setup
 1. Assign a static IPv4 address